 Given the scope, it should not have come as a surprise that, on the day when MiFID II came into force on the 3rd of January, in reality only some of it did.
 Recent market commentary from Bloomberg notes that, the rest will show up in bits and pieces over a year or more, with some parts possibly needing to be organised differently after firms, lawmakers and regulators continue to struggle with the minutiae of at least ten further major deadlines in 2018 alone.

-Ernst and Young notes that, as such, while MiFID II has been a huge body of work for businesses, it is not over yet.
-It is probably more accurate to consider the 3rd of January 2018 not as the finishing line, but rather as the end of a much protracted beginning!
+Ernst and Young note that, as such, while MiFID II has been a huge body of work for businesses, it is not over yet.
+It is probably more accurate to consider the 3rd of January 2018 not as the finishing line, but rather as the end of a much-protracted beginning!

 This reality is, beyond doubt, the biggest challenge for firms implementing RegTech like Client Lifecycle Management platforms (CLM) in support of / or as enablers for ongoing compliance with multiple large regulations that take years to implement and then start to change almost immediately.
 As we at iMeta have noted before, an enterprise CLM platform needs to be a modular case management workflow platform that, combined with a rules engine, is able to deliver robust regulatory compliance and active operational process management.
 As clearly seen above, this is a complex space where the need to streamline client on-boarding, account opening and client data management activities is coupled with a requirement for automated enforcement of compliance across both standard client due diligence processes (KYC/AML), and the many contemporary industry tax and trading regulations, across product lines, business silos and geographical jurisdictions.
 At iMeta, our thinking, market awareness, product set and ability in this space remains up to date and front-and-centre in terms of required capability for Financial Institutions and other governed firms that have yet to completely put their arms around these challenges; and that is surely most of them!